Songgot: The Piercer

 Songgot: The Piercer is a 2015 South Korean television series starring Ji Hyun-woo and Ahn Nae-sang.
-Based on the webtoon Awl by Choi Kyu-seok, which itself is derived from a true story that occurred in 2007, the series aired on JTBC from October 24 to November 29, 2015.
+Based on the webtoon Awl by Choi Kyu-seok, which itself is derived from a true story that occurred in 2007, related to the E-Land Group, the series aired on JTBC from October 24 to November 29, 2015.

 Synopsis

 At the retail market where he works, Lee Soo-in (Ji Hyun-woo) is ordered by his boss to fire temporary employees.
 Finding the situation unfair, Lee Soo-in joins the labor union and starts fighting back along with other employees.